The perfect London Christmas lights walking route (+ map 2024)

 Find your train to London via Trainline.

-1. Start at Inner and Middle Temple
+1. A hidden gem: start at Inner and Middle Temple

 Begin at Temple Station or Blackfriars.
 Head toward Middle Temple Lane to enter the area through the ornately carved stone archway.